 Why is Teak Trending

 Some who see teak on this list might be asking themselves, “Why is teak on this list and why is it trending?”
 Well, there really are many answers to this question.
 The first would be that teak falls in line with the simple, low maintenance, comfortable, and natural trend that is sweeping outdoor furniture.
-In addition, teak is a beautiful, natural material that acts as an amazing complement to other, non-natural materials like concrete.
-Considering how mixed-material is a big trend in outdoor furniture now, teak plays an integral role, working as an elegant compliment to non-natural materials.
+In addition, teak is a beautiful, natural material that acts as an amazing compliment to other, non-natural materials like concrete.
+Considering how mixed-material is a big trend in outdoor furniture now, teak plays an integral role, working as an elegant complement to non-natural materials.

 Why Teak Makes the Perfect Outdoor Furniture

 Teak really is the perfect material for outdoor furniture.
 It generally resists fading from exposure to sunlight, but like all woods, will develop a patina over time.
 Its patina, much like its natural color, is quite beautiful though.
 Even more importantly, teak possesses a multitude of qualities that make it incredibly low maintenance and long lasting.
 It is naturally resistant to rot, fungus, termites, and fire.
 Teak is basically resistant to any tragedy that might befall a piece of outdoor furniture.

 Consider this: teak is one of the most highly sought after materials used to make boat decks.
 Boat decks, which spend literally their entire existence being beaten down by sunlight and having lake or even salty ocean water splash against them.
 If teak can resist all of these natural forces wearing against it, then it can certainly resist the relatively mild wear and tear that outdoor furniture endures.

 If you’d like to learn more about teak, watch this special presentation a bit and discover all of the many wonderful qualities that teak possesses.
 Not only is teak incredibly fashionable, and incredibly in-style at the moment, but it is also a high-quality investment and in need of preservation.